qingyanyang/data-visualisation-dashboard--aibuild/README.md

 # Trade-offs

-- **Strict upload schema vs. real-world messiness:**
+## Strict upload schema vs real-world messiness:
 For the challenge, the Excel upload requires the **exact column schema** (simple, deterministic, easy to validate).
-In production, I’d add a preprocessing pipeline to handle messy/varied inputs—header normalization, unit/currency parsing, date normalization, SKU/name mapping, deduplication, and validation.
-This could be rule-based first, with an **AI-assisted step** to interpret ambiguous headers and reshape semi-structured sheets into a strict schema **before** persistence.
-(Guardrails would include audit logs, confidence scores, and fallbacks to human review for low-confidence rows.)
+In a real app, I may use an AI pre-processor to clean and normalize the file before saving—map headers, parse units/currency, standardize dates, and deduplicate—so the data is structured correctly before persistence.

 # Prepare